eserie/wax-ml/README.md

 developed functionalities will be guaranteed to be well implemented.

 We expect interactions with the projects cited in this README.
-Do not hesitate to contact us if you think your project can have fruitful interactions with WAX.
+Do not hesitate to contact us if you think your project can have fruitful interactions with WAX-ML.

-By making this software public, we hope to find enthusiasts who aim to develop WAX further!
+By making this software public, we hope to find enthusiasts who aim to develop WAX-ML further!

 # Installation

-For now, WAX can only be installed from sources:
+For now, WAX-ML can only be installed from sources:

 ```bash
 pip install "wax-ml[dev,complete] @ git+https://github.com/eserie/wax-ml.git"